geudde/attic-chest/pages/13.reference/01.porden/docs.md

 His conscience woke, and to his tortur'd heart

-Her scorpion stings their fiercest fury dart ;
+Her scorpion stings their fiercest fury dart;

 He trembled lest the assembled Gnomes should know